mem3nto0/DLRN_App/README.md

 One-hot encoding solution from DLRN. it gives you an idea of the confidence of the output.
 ![DLRN graphic window1](figures/figure2_DLRN.png)

-Model prediction (with probability confidence), amplitude prediction, population profile of the prediction, and residuals obtained by DLRN analysis.
+Model (with probability confidence), amplitude, population profile, and residuals obtained by DLRN analysis.
 ![DLRN graphic window2](figures/figure3_DLRN.png)

 Table of the kinetic time constants constant for each prediction.
 The solution name can be found on name window of the figure before.